 The U.S. Missile Defense Agency’s director is encouraging Japan to solidify plans to jointly produce the 21-in.
 SM-3 IIA ballistic missile killer to meet a tight fielding deadline in 2018.
 Army Lt.
 Gen. Patrick O’Reilly, MDA director, says that preparations must be made for stateside industry to produce the U.S./Japanese SM-3 Block IIA ballistic missile killer if the partners are unable to come to an agreement on production plans for the Raytheon-led interceptor.
 In a Jan.
 3 letter ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Missile Defense Agency Pushes Japan On SM-3 IIA Production".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Missile Defense Agency Pushes Japan On SM-3 IIA Production".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.